adwyte/asset-intelligence-graph-rag/examples/modulathe_v2.md

 - Integrated spindle lock and magnet bed covers
 - Manual operation and CNC with or without PC

-It is a hard, long and expensive project to complete.
-The end result can surpass many comparable lathes in rigidity and features.
+This reworked lathe can surpass many comparable lathes in rigidity and features.

 ## Core ideas